MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 # Hypermedia-Project-Connect-Four-
 ##  Overview

 This project is a complete implementation of the classic **Connect Four** game using only **HTML, CSS, and JavaScript**, organized into multiple files for clarity and maintainability.
 The goal of the assignment was to create a fully functioning, visually appealing, responsive web application without using external libraries or frameworks.
+This project was made by Pol Cañadas & Bernat Pujolriu.

 The application allows two players to compete locally on the same device, dropping tokens into a 7×6 grid until one achieves four connected discs in any direction (horizontal, vertical, or diagonal).
 The user interface is fully custom styled, responsive across devices, and includes interactive sound effects.
 We even would like to mention that we created a GitHub repository to work together: https://github.com/MaskedLlama04/Hypermedia-Project-Connect-Four-